 Microsoft Defender Antivirus is built into Windows 11.
 It regularly scans your computer to keep it safe from harmful software.

 By default, Defender uses about 50% of your CPU during scans.
 On slower computers, this might make things feel sluggish.
-You can change this number to use less CPU, but keep in mind that lowering it too much might make scans take longer.
+You can lower this number to use less CPU.
+But keep in mind: lowering it too much might make scans take longer.

 How to Change CPU Usage During Scans

-You can adjust the CPU usage for scans by using one of these simple methods:
+You can adjust the CPU usage for scans using one of these simple methods:

 1. Using PowerShell (Easy for Everyone)